Jon-Richards/jon-richards.github.io/README.md

 * Architect the application to facilitate the adoption of new tools and practices as technology progresses, without the need for a full refactor.

+## Terms
+* "Data layer" - Anything that handles data related to application state.
+This includes the directories "store", "action_creators", and "async".
+* "View layer" - Anything visible to the user.
+This primarily includes the "Views" directory.
+* "Store" - The persistent state machine created by Redux at runtime.
+See Redux's official documentation.
+* "HOC" - Higher order component.
+A component that maps properties on the Store to properties used by a component.
+* "Component" - A modularized piece of view logic.
+See React's official documentation.

 ## Architecture
 Dataflow is handled via the Flux architectural pattern.
 The application can be thought of in layers: "data" (state management and business logic related